DCNN-Accelerator/docs/docs/build_your_own.md

-## Build Your Own Deep Convolutional Neural Network Accelerator
+# Build Your Own DCNN
-The following document describes how to get started and build your own DCNN.
+The following document describes how to get started and build your own deep learning convolutional neural network.

 ## Step 1